ESSA Tribal Consultation

 - School District received over $40,000 in Title VI funding **

-** List posted on U.S. Department of Education website, see link under Resources below.
+** List posted on the U.S. Department of Education website, see link under Resources below.

 Covered Title Programs